nanomedia/gentrack-app/README.md

 Remember use Visual studio 2022

-1) what was done
+1) what was done: Everything

-Everything

-2)  what wasn't done
+2)  what wasn't done:

 3) what would be done with more time